 Webinar: Redesign Tour

 Sign up, or sign into Community today to watch a webinar where we offer a platform tour of the redesigned mobile app visit hub.
-In this webinar, you can walk through the new, streamlined, and updated workflows in the AlayaCare mobile app, hear some of the most frequently asked questions and answers, and learn about the assets produced to help educate your teams about the upcoming changes.
+In this webinar, you can walk through the new, streamlined, and updated workflows in the AlayaCare mobile app, hear some of the most frequently asked questions and answers, and learn about the assets produced to help educate your teams about these changes.